BBCG/epialleleR/README.md

 METHODS (*`preprocessBam`*, *`generateCytosineReport`*, *`generateBedReport`*) WON'T CHANGE.
-THE *`generateVcfReport`* METHOD WILL BE IMPROVED, WHILE *`generateBedEcdf`* SHOULD BE CONSIDERED EXPERIMENTAL AND MAY DISAPPEAR OR UNDERGO SIGNIFICANT CHANGES IN THE FUTURE
+THE *`generateVcfReport`* METHOD WILL BE IMPROVED, WHILE *`generateBedEcdf`* SHOULD BE CONSIDERED EXPERIMENTAL AND MAY DISAPPEAR OR UNDERGO SIGNIFICANT CHANGES IN THE FUTURE.

 *`epialleleR`* is an R package for calling hypermethylated epiallele frequencies at the level of genomic regions or individual cytosines